aregtech/areg-sdk/docs/wiki/wsl-build.md

 # Building AREG SDK on Windows Subsystem for Linux (WSL)

+Following these steps will guide you through setting up, troubleshooting, and running AREG SDK on WSL effectively.

 ## Contents
 1. [General Information](#general-information)
 2. [Installing a Linux Distribution in WSL](#installing-linux-distribution-in-wsl)